HsKA-OSGIS-archive/GeoFX/README.md

 Tested on OSGeoLive (Lubuntu) based on Ubuntu 18.04.5 (OSGeo-Live).

 ### Preparation
+#### Pre-requisites
+- sudo ccess to a terminal
+- Python 3.X
+- a running Postgres Database
-Pre-requisites: access to a terminal, Python 3.X, a Postgres DB, Geoserver running at a tomcat server.
+- Geoserver instance running at a local tomcat server

 If tomcat is not yet installed, follow the instructions to do it, for example from [here](https://linuxize.com/post/how-to-install-tomcat-9-on-ubuntu-18-04/).
 Make sure to follow the instructions until the last step so that you create a user/role which allows you to access the tomcat manager gui.
 When your tomcat is up and running, download the latest geoserver war from [geoserver.org](http://geoserver.org/release/stable/).
 Make sure to downlad the *WAR* archive.
 Unzip the archive, then copy the .war file to your tomcat webapps directory, e.g.: